farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data-Modeling-with-Apache-Cassandra/README.md

 `Contexture of the project:` A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
 The analysis team is particularly interested in understanding what songs users are listening to in types of patterns.
 Currently, there is no easy way to query the data to generate the results, since the data reside in a directory of CSV files on user activity on the app.
 Company wants a data engineer to create an Apache Cassandra database on which they can run queries on song play data to answer the certain questions.

+Remember, with Apache Cassandra you model the database tables on the queries you want to run.

 ### `Project Overview`
 In this project, we'll apply what you've learned on data modeling with Apache Cassandra and complete an ETL pipeline using Python programming lanugage.
 To complete the project, we will need to model your data by creating tables in Apache Cassandra to run queries.
 We are provided with part of the ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file to insert data into Apache Cassandra tables.
 A project template(a Jupyter notebook file) was given to us that takes care of all the imports and provides a structure for ETL pipeline we'd need to process this data.